Hanoi's famous Water Puppet

 Other Mekong Cruise Options:

-Travel in elegance aboard a 190 ft long vessel adorned with classic Asian art and wood carvings, a fine dining hall, and spa and jacuzzi.
-On board, you'll share the boat with no more than 50-60 passengers in 27 cabins.
+Travel in elegance aboard a 190 ft long, 27 cabin vessel adorned with classic Asian art and wood carvings, a fine dining hall, and spa and jacuzzi.
 Please inquire for departure dates.

 Option 2.
 Choose a 3 night/4 day deluxe cruise from Saigon to Phnom Penh.
 On side excursions, you'll visit farming villages, markets, a fish farm, and various cottage industries.
 You'll sail into Phnom Penh, where (with the addition of a customized extension) you can partake in several days of sightseeing as described above.
 Please inquire for details.